daweim0/Just-some-image-features/README.md

 # Some overkill image features

 This hopefully won't become the dumping ground of a dead thing.
-A more detailed readme is coming
+A more detailed readme is coming.

 ### License